What is FlawedAmmyy malware?

 Analysts can export all significant events from a task to MISP for further analysis and export to IDS/SIEM systems or simply for share.
 Just click on the "Export" button and choose "MIST JSON format" in the drop-down menu.

-FlawedAmmyy RAT is an interesting malware which is capable of operating stealthily on infected machines and causing potentially serious damage with its remote access capabilities.
+FlawedAmmyy RAT is an interesting malware that is capable of operating stealthily on infected machines and causing potentially serious damage with its remote access capabilities.
 It was featured both in massive, large-scale email spam campaigns as well as in targeted attacks against businesses operating in particular industries which indicates the diversity that operators behind this malware can show in regard to choosing their victims.

 Security researchers only documented this malware in 2018 despite its being around since 2016, which means that it managed to operate in the dark for two whole years, evading researchers or maybe even tricking them.
 Thankfully, modern malware analysis services like ANY.RUN provides multiple specially designed tools to simplify and greatly streamline the research process to help us identify current and future threats.